aaryaamoharir/Operating_Systems_Aaryaa/devlog.md

 ### 2025-03-23 16:16 - [Logger] started
 ### 2025-03-23 16:16 - [TRIAL] I wanted to add a message that highlights when the logger starts
 ### 2025-03-23 16:16 - [Logger] stopped
+### 2025-03-23 16:57 - [START_LOGGER] Logger started
+### 2025-03-23 16:58 - [FORMATTING] made some changes to how the logger was logging for password setting.
+It makes the logger easier to read and I'll do that for all of the other options as well just so it's easier to understand.
+I'm a bit worried that I'm logging too much but hopefully it's fine!
+### 2025-03-23 16:58 - [QIUT]
+### 2025-03-23 16:58 - [STOP_LOGGER] Logger stopped